troyhacks/MoonLight/docs/develop/installation.md

 	<img width="350" src="https://github.com/user-attachments/assets/67447f55-7a22-41ab-af8c-0a2e98462792" />

+* Issues
+    * If the board AP is not showing up in your WiFi list it might be helpful to fully erase the board before flashing (vscode 👽, Erase flash)
+    * Sometimes the Serial log may show: [  5817][W][WiFiGeneric.cpp:1408] setTxPower(): Neither AP or STA has been started.
+This is from setTxPower in APSettingsService.
+Delay has been added to prevent this.

 ## Pull Requests

 * Want to make changes: fork the repo and submit pull requests, see [creating-a-pull-request-from-a-fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork):